Public Service Management - The MPA Program at CCNY

-Students and graduates of City College's Master’s Program in Public Service Management (PSM) have worked in the White House, won New York City Urban Fellowships, and taken top honors in a distinguished policy writing competition – and that was just last year!
+MPA students and graduates work at the White House, have won New York City Urban Fellowships, and have taken top honors in a distinguished policy writing competition.
 Others have worked on important public health issues, managed community-based programs for under-privileged teens, and advanced the agendas of influential politicians.

 Apply to the Program

-Students interested in applying for admission to the PSM program should follow the step-by-step process outlined on the graduate admissions page of the City College website.Contact the program for more information.
-The deadline for September 2015 is March 1.
+Students interested in applying for admission to the MPA program should follow the step-by-step process outlined on the graduate admissions page of the City College website.Contact the program for more information.
+The deadline for September 2015 was extended and is now March 31st .
 Students are not admitted to the program at other times.

 Program News and Announcements